a-martyn/resnet/README.md

 The main training procedure is described as a jupyter notebook in `main.ipynb` viewable [here](https://nbviewer.jupyter.org/github/a-martyn/resnet/blob/master/main.ipynb).

 The CIFAR-10 experiment from section 4.2 of the paper is reproduced.
 The goal is to classify tiny 32x32 pixel images into one of 10 classes.
-Here's some examples:
+Some examples below.
+This implementation achieves 92.67% test set accuracy in this setting.

 ![cifar10](./assets/cifar10.png)